equinor/radix-platform/public-site/site/guides/getting-started/index.md

 You can configure your app in Playground first, and then in Production; there is no special "migrate to production" process.
 If you have questions, [speak with us on Slack](https://equinor.slack.com/messages/CBKM6N2JY) and we'll help.

+# Onboarding

+Radix team offer onboarding for teams or projects, where we walk through your application and togheter try to find out if Radix is a good fit for you.
+Contact us on [slack](https://equinor.slack.com/archives/C8U7XGGAJ) for more information.

 # Configure your application

 The next step is to [configure your application](../configure-an-app/) on Radix; follow that guide to set things up in the cluster you chose.

 (Or, if you prefer reading rather than coding right now, you can get familiar with the [concepts in Radix](../../docs/topic-concepts/) first.)